global-accelerex/ga-android-pos-client/README.md

 This step has been covered already in the Getting Started section

 ### Step 2 (Initializing a transaction)
 Global accelerex POS may support different transactions such as Card Present Transactions (CP), Card Not Present Transactions (CNP) and Mobile Money Transactions (MM) depending on your location.
+Select a corresponding function to carry out your preferred transaction.

+### Step 2.1 (Setting the amount)
+Any amount entered should be in `Double` format.

+### Step 2.2 (Setting the transaction type)
+A wide variety of transactions types can be made with (CP, CNP AND MM) transactions. `TransactionType` contains an exhaustive list of possible transactions to choose from.
+Note:
+CP - Card Present
+CNP - Card Not Present
+MM - Mobile Money

+### Step 2.3 (Setting the print mode)
+After making a transaction, you can decide to design your own custom receipt format in which case `customPrint` is set to `true`, or use the default print format in which case `customPrint` is set to `false`

+### Step 2.4 (Setting the calling component)
+As stated earlier, these functions should be called from an `Activity` or a `Fragment`.
+The calling component set to `this` refers to the activity or fragment that the functions are called from.

+### Step 3 (Retrieving transaction response)
+After a transaction is called, the POS device takes over and performs all the neccesary procedures involved in carrying that transaction.
+When this is done, the transaction details are returned to your application.
+To retrieve this response, you'll have to listen for it in the activity or fragment's `onActivityResult`.

+### Step 3.1 (Listening for your transaction)
+For every `TransactionType` value, there is a corresponding `GAResponseKeys` key for it.
+To listen for the response details compare the requestCode to the matching transaction type.

+### Step 3.2 (Retrieving transaction response data)
+After listening for a particular transaction, you can get the response by calling a get function related to the transaction that was called from the client library.

+All transactions usually follow the same format.
+However you can take a look at the example project to see how certain transactions are made.